iworks/simple-seo-improvements/readme.txt

 == Changelog ==

 = 1.0.2 (2021-xx-xx) =
+* Strip tags from title and description fields.
+* Updated iWorks Rate to 2.0.2.

 = 1.0.1 (2021-06-08) =
 * Added integration with [OG Plugin](https://wordpress.org/plugins/og/) to use the same custom title for `og:title`.